iwanalabs/econagents/docs/source/Customizing_Agent_Roles.rst

     ├── your_agent_user_phase_6.jinja2          # Phase-specific user prompt
     └── all_user_phase_8.jinja2                 # Shared prompt for all agents

-The ``AgentRole`` class automatically discovers these templates and uses them to generate prompts according to a strict **naming convention** (explained in “Prompt Resolution Logic” below).
+The ``AgentRole`` class automatically discovers these templates and uses them to generate prompts according to a strict **naming convention** (explained in "Prompt Resolution Logic" below).

 **Note:** Prompt templates *only* control what text is sent to the LLM.
 If you want to customize the overall phase logic (e.g., do multiple calls to the LLM or skip the LLM entirely), you need to register or define a **custom handler** (see below).